isabella232/primetime.en/help/release-notes/primetime-streaming-server-1x.md

 **Start the Primetime Streaming Server**

-To start the Streaming Server, execute the following command from the command line in the Streaming Server’s root directory:
+To start the Streaming Server, execute the following command from the command line in the Streaming Server's root directory:
 `$./pss_start.sh`

 **Configure the Primetime Streaming Server as Live Packager or HTTP Origin Server**

-To configure the Streaming Server as Live Packager or Origin Server, update the pss.xml config file placed at conf directory in the Streaming Server’s root directory:
+To configure the Streaming Server as Live Packager or Origin Server, update the pss.xml config file placed at conf directory in the Streaming Server's root directory:

 ```
 <Config>